 Cisco Meraki - San Francisco

-This past year, Cisco Meraki set out to decrease friction and increase productivity in their own offices with flexible workplace technology.
-We sat down with Dennis Adams, a Project Specialist for Meraki’s Digital Workplace team, to learn how they're using the Room Navigator with a custom PowerBx solution to create intuitive and smart space experiences at their San Francisco HQ.
+In the past year, Cisco Meraki embarked on a mission to enhance productivity and reduce friction within their own offices through the implementation of flexible workplace technology.
+We had the opportunity to sit down with Dennis Adams, a Project Specialist within Meraki’s Digital Workplace team, to uncover how they are leveraging the Room Navigator alongside a customized solution from PowerBx to craft intuitive and intelligent space experiences at their San Francisco headquarters.

-Before the Webex Room Navigator was created, Cisco didn't use room scheduling displays to manage their spaces.
-Instead, they relied on booking spaces with Office 365 calendars alone.
-Cisco knew a dedicated room scheduling system would increase productivity, but they wanted a solution that didn’t exist yet; a room scheduling panel that directly integrated with the full Cisco technology ecosystem, gave employees more visibility into available resources, and allowed for on demand booking.
-So, Cisco developed their own device and the Webex Room Navigator was born.
+Before the creation of the Webex Room Navigator, Cisco didn't utilize room scheduling displays to manage their spaces.
+Instead, they solely relied on booking spaces with Office 365 calendars.
+Recognizing the potential for increased productivity, Cisco sought a dedicated room scheduling system that seamlessly integrated with the full Cisco technology ecosystem, provided employees with greater visibility into available resources, and enabled on-demand booking.
+Thus, Cisco developed their own device, giving birth to the Webex Room Navigator.

 “Unlike existing hardware or other platforms, the Webex Room Navigator pairs directly with the Cisco Webex device in the conference room and can reflect occupancy of the room using the analytics on the device," Adams explained.
 “The navigator can be paired as a room scheduling device or as a control panel for the device.
 It ties the experience from the door to inside the room on the same platform and hardware family.
 It also features a web engine built in to push digital signage to the door of the room.”